NiuTrans/LMT/README.md

 tokenizer = AutoTokenizer.from_pretrained(model_name, padding_side='left')
 model = AutoModelForCausalLM.from_pretrained(model_name)

-prompt = "Translate the following text from English into Chinese.\nEnglish: The concept came from China where plum blossoms were the flower of choice.\nChinese: " messages = [{"role": "user", "content": prompt}] text = tokenizer.apply_chat_template(
+prompt = "Translate the following text from English into Chinese.
+English: The concept came from China where plum blossoms were the flower of choice.
+Chinese: "
+messages = [{"role": "user", "content": prompt}] text = tokenizer.apply_chat_template(
     messages,